NLeSC/noodles/doc/source/eating.rst

     The workflow graph of the second example.

 Here we see how a user can define normal python functions and use them to build a larger workflow.
 Furthermore, we introduce a new bit of magic: the ``gather`` function.
-The user builds a list of computations using a list-comprehension and storing a *list of promises* in variable ``w``.
-Schedule-decorated function need to know what arguments contain promised values and what arguments are plain Python.
-What ``gather`` does, is to convert the list of promises into a promise of a list.
-It is defined as follows:
+When you build a list of computations using a list-comprehension like above, you essentially store a *list of promises* in variable ``w``.
+However, schedule-decorated functions cannot easily see which arguments contain promised values, such as ``w``, and which arguments are plain Python.
+The ``gather`` function converts the list of promises into a promise of a list, making it clear to the scheduled function this argument is a promise.
+The ``gather`` function is defined as follows:

 ::